wtomtom/projetcizee/doc/build-osx.md

 Running
 -------

-It's now available at `./vsyncd`, provided that you are still in the `src` directory.
+It's now available at `./vizeed`, provided that you are still in the `src` directory.
 We have to first create the RPC configuration file, though.

-Run `./vsyncd` to get the filename where it should be put, or just try these
+Run `./vizeed` to get the filename where it should be put, or just try these
 commands:

-    echo -e "rpcuser=vsyncrpc\nrpcpassword=$(xxd -l 16 -p /dev/urandom)" > "/Users/${USER}/Library/Application Support/vizee/vizee.conf"
+    echo -e "rpcuser=vizeerpc\nrpcpassword=$(xxd -l 16 -p /dev/urandom)" > "/Users/${USER}/Library/Application Support/vizee/vizee.conf"
     chmod 600 "/Users/${USER}/Library/Application Support/vizee/vizee.conf"

 The next time you run it, it will start downloading the blockchain, but it won't